How to Access Property Records in Arkansas

 - Identification - The local government assessor identifies and locates the taxable property using property records and maps.
 The assessor will find property characteristics and details of ownership.

-- Inspection - The assessor conducts physical inspections to note features, conditions, and changes that may affect their value.
-The inspector will document relevant details such as dimensions and quality of the construction if present.
+- Inspection - The assessor conducts physical inspections to note features, conditions, and changes that may affect the property's value.
+If present, the inspector will document relevant details such as dimensions and the quality of the construction.

 - Data Collection and Analysis - The assessor collects data on the factors influencing property value.
-It can include the sales price of similar properties, market trends, and rental income.
-The assessor will use the data to determine the assessed value through a sales comparison, income, or cost approach.
+This data can include the sales price of similar properties, market trends, and rental income.
+The assessor then uses the data to determine the assessed value through a sales comparison, income, or cost approach.

-- Valuation - The assessor assigns a value to each property reflecting the property's fair market value or its value as determined by state guidelines.
+- Valuation - The assessor assigns a value to each property based on its fair market value or its value as determined by state guidelines.

-- Notification - The property owner receives the notification of their property's assessed value through a notice or tax statements.
+- Notification - The property owner receives a notice or tax statement notifying them of their property's assessed value.

 Easements and Covenants